 The University of California utilizes three primary borrowing vehicles: General Revenue Bonds, Limited Project Revenue Bonds and Medical Center Pooled Revenue Bonds and has a Commercial Paper Program.
 Please find below a general description of each borrowing credit.
 For outstanding amounts please refer to the debt summary.

-- General Revenue Bonds: The General Revenue Bond (GRB) credit serves as the University's primary borrowing vehicle and is utilized to finance projects that are integral to the University's core mission of education and research.
+- General Revenue Bonds: The General Revenue Bond (GRB) credit serves as the University's primary borrowing vehicle and is utilized to finance projects that are integral to the University's core mission of teaching, research, and public service.
 The GRB credit is secured by the University's broadest revenue pledge.
-Pledged revenues for FY 15-16 were $15.3 billion.
-General Revenues, as defined in the GRB indenture, have been amended to include certain state appropriations to secure payment of the General Revenue Bonds.
+Pledged revenues for FY 17-18 were $16.8 billion.

-- Medical Center Pooled Revenue Bonds: The Medical Center Pooled Revenue Bond credit serves as the primary financing vehicle for hospital debt; its initial issuance occurred in January 2007.
+- Medical Center Pooled Revenue Bonds: The Medical Center Pooled Revenue Bond credit serves as the primary financing vehicle for the medical centers; its initial issuance occurred in 2007.
 The Bonds are secured by gross revenues of the five medical centers.
-Pledged revenues for FY15-16 were $10.4 billion.
-Previously, the medical centers issued debt on a standalone basis, secured by their individual revenue streams, of which no bonds remain outstanding.
+Pledged revenues for FY17-18 were $12.2 billion.

 - Commercial Paper Program: The University's commercial paper program has an authorized amount of $2.0 billion.
 The program, which is a combination of both taxable and tax-exempt commercial paper, is used for a variety of purposes, including the funding of working capital and to provide interim funding for approved projects that are eventually to be funded using permanent financing.